Health Plan Alliance Announces Return of Medicare Advantage Supplemental Benefit Consortium

 This year’s consortium is comprised of 30 provider-sponsored and regional health plans from the Alliance membership.
 It includes several of the highest quality plans in the Medicare Advantage program.
 Consortium activities kick off this month and will continue through the end of 2021.

-Director, Learning and Communications
+Director, Customer Experience and Communications

 Business development contact: